wallix/PEPS/README.md

 You should now be able to run the PEPS server at `https://YOUR_DOMAIN_NAME` and connect to it, you then need to:

 1. Set up the 'admin' password at first launch and accept the license
-2. Go to the administration tab (wheels icon)
+2. Go to the "Users" tab in the topbar
-3. Create users, teams, and you're set!
+3. Create users, teams, and go!

 # Documentation